 That's it.
 When your object is instantiated from the container, it will automatically have its dependencies resolved.

-Dependencies injection is available to any object within DotKernel Frontend.
+Dependencies injection is available to any object within Dotkernel Frontend.
 For example, you can inject dependencies in a service, a handler and so on, simply by registering them in the

 ConfigProvider